Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

 ### Defying Conventions

-Type 8s often defy conventions; if that's not Joe, then I don't know what is.
+Type 8s often defy conventions.

+They are contrarians.
+Which is why **Rogan loves to hear all sides of a story**.
 He invites guests from all backgrounds to his podcast.
 Politicians on both sides of the aisle, scientists who have different viewpoints, comedians, UFC fighters, gurus, and everyone in between.

 Rogan follows his curiosity and is not afraid to be controversial.

 ### Controversies: Indicators of a Type 8?